 There is not yet a cure for Alzheimer’s disease, and once a patient has been diagnosed, the progression of the disease cannot be stopped.
-However, crucial research is being conducted at Northwestern Medicine to discover the cause of, improve the treatment of, and find a cure for this debilitating illness.
+However, crucial research is being conducted at Northwestern Medicine to discover the cause, improve the treatment and find a cure for this debilitating illness.

 When you donate to Northwestern Memorial Foundation, your support will help to accelerate this essential research.
 Further, your generosity will allow specialists at the Neurobehavior and Memory Clinic at Northwestern Memorial Hospital to continue to provide–and to further develop–the following services:

 - Exceptional, compassionate healthcare and support services for patients and their families